top of page

 VMASK

-VMASK is an acronym for the five Leadership Ladders of Vision, Mission, Abilities, Skills, and Knowledge created by LEMI, and provides a visual representation of an individual’s progression and growth.
-VMASK allows a mentor to acknowledge and consider each student’s varying experiences, perspectives, aptitude, challenges, preferences, talents, backgrounds, and personality.
+VMASK is an acronym for the five Scholarship Ladders created by LEMI: Vision, Mission, Abilities, Skills, and Knowledge.
+VMASK provides a visual representation of an individual’s progression and growth.
+It allows a mentor to acknowledge and consider each student’s varying experiences, perspectives, aptitude, challenges, preferences, talents, backgrounds, and personality.
 It should be used as a diagnostic tool to identify and overcome roadblocks to growth, and to help determine an individual’s next right step.

 Ladder 1: Vision